Eddie Hearne

-Edward Ames Hearne (March 1, 1887 – February 9, 1955) was an American racecar driver from Kansas City, Kansas who was active in the formative years of auto racing.
+Edward Ames Hearne (March 1, 1887 – February 9, 1955) was an American racing driver from Kansas City, Kansas who was active in the formative years of auto racing.

-Biography
+Early life

-He was born on March 1, 1887.
+Hearne was born on March 1, 1887.

+Racing career

-He participated in the inaugural Indianapolis 500.
+Hearne participated in the inaugural Indianapolis 500.
 He later was a long-time Duesenberg factory-backed driver.
 Hearne made 106 AAA Championship Car starts and continued driving until 1927, winning 11 Champ Car races and the 1923 National Championship.

+Death

-He died on February 9, 1955.
+Hearne died on February 9, 1955.
 He was buried in Greenwood Cemetery in Bolivar, Missouri.

+Awards and honors

+Hearne has been inducted into the following halls of fame: